Thin Line gets another run, this time on the small screen

 Thin Line Fest, a Denton film, music and photography festival, is getting another run — this time on the small screen.

-“Best of Thin Line” airs Thursday on KERA-TV in the Dallas-Fort Worth market as part of the Frame of Mind series.
+“Best of Thin Line” airs Thursday on KERA-TV (Channel 13) in the Dallas-Fort Worth market as part of the Frame of Mind series.

 Frame of Mind celebrates independent film in Texas.
 The 2019 season explored a range of subjects — PTSD, Texas journalism, popular baked goods and the #MeToo movement.